Romancing SaGa 2: Remaster

 Kawazu had been considering remaking or remastering Romancing SaGa 2 since 2012 for smartphones.
 It was chosen due to its popularity, and the fact that Kawazu had already remade Romancing SaGa for the PlayStation 2.
 He approached multiple companies in Japan and overseas, but abandoning the idea as phone technology at the time was still not able to handle that type of game.
 The remaster was produced by ArtePiazza, who had previously worked on ports of the Dragon Quest series.
 Kawazu was introduced by ArtePiazza based on this work, and while initially concerned about there being too many changes, ArtePiazza's enthusiasm for the project and their wish to remain faithful to the original assuaged his doubts.
 While generally faithful, the remaster included animated sprites for the Seven Heroes boss characters, and redesigned and adjustable UI which allowed for touchscreen operation and player customization.

 The remaster was designed using the Unity game engine, chosen for its convenience when porting to other platforms and user-friendly technology.
 Similarly, the pixel art resolution was left unaltered, with the team instead enlarging and multiplying the pixels used to bring the Super Famicom sprites up to modern graphical standards.
 This was done partly for budgetary reasons, and partly due to fan love of the original.
 While it was considered to adjust the game balance to make the game easier, the team decided instead to directly port the earlier mobile re-release.
 The only adjustments made were further bug fixes.
 One of the most frequent issues with updating the graphics was creating sharper background designs while preserving the pixel art of players and enemies, while also accounting for the gameplay display and mechanics around enemy encounters.
 Through all these adjustments, the remaster includes all the code from the Super Famicom original.

 The game was first released in Japan on March 24, 2016 for Android, iOS and PlayStation Vita by Square Enix.
 Following the Japanese release, popular demand prompted a Western release of the port.
 Part of the wish behind the localization in addition to a Japanese release was requests from fans worldwide to revive the SaGa series following a prolonged period of dormancy.
 The remaster's producer Masanori Ichikawa noted that releasing the game across so many platforms was a new challenge to Square Enix, as Xbox and Steam are not as popular in Japan but are popular worldwide.
 The Western version released first on iOS and Android on May 26, 2016.
 The Western Vita version was initially delayed due to unspecified issues.
-On December 15, 2017, it released on Vita, Nintendo Switch, PlayStation 4, Microsoft Windows and Xbox One.
+On December 15, 2017, it released on Vita, Nintendo Switch, PlayStation 4, Windows and Xbox One.
 These later versions included auto save, Xbox Play Anywhere support, cross save between Vita and PS4, as well as an option to turn off the remastering content and play it just like it was originally made.